Coronavirus punishes Warren Buffett, as Berkshire Hathaway takes big writedown | MarketScreener

 Berkshire said it repurchased $5.1 billion of stock in the

-and confirming its hint in a July 8 regulatory filing that it
+quarter, a record for the company, and confirming its hint in a

-had become more aggressive with buybacks.
+July 8 regulatory filing that it had become more aggressive with

 Quarterly net income rose to $26.3 billion, or $16,314 per